 Will I need glasses after cataract surgery?

 An intra-ocular lens (IOL) must be placed in the eye following removal of the cataract.
 Without the implantation of this artificial lens you would need to wear very thick and heavy glasses in order to see clearly following surgery.
 Although the very first IOL was developed in the 1950, in recent times this technology has advanced greatly.
-Dr Wolfe uses a wide range of IOL designs and the decision of which lens to use is tailored according to each patient’s individual needs.
+At VISTAeyes, we offer a range of IOL designs and the decision of which lens to use is tailored according to each patient’s individual needs.

 Precise measurements are taken of the eye and then used to determine the strength of the required implant.
-Dr Wolfe goes to great lengths to ensure the accuracy of these calculations.
-IOLs not only correct for short-sightedness and long-sightedness but toric lenses are used by Dr Wolfe in over 80% of patients to precisely address astigmatism.
+Dr Sherwin goes to great lengths to ensure the accuracy of these calculations.
+IOLs not only correct for short-sightedness and long-sightedness but toric lenses are used by Dr Sherwin in over 80% of patients to precisely address astigmatism.

 As a result, most patients will find that they are much less reliant on glasses following cataract surgery and, in fact, many will only wear glasses for reading.

-Sophisticated IOL designs are also available to allow for the correction of vision for near, middle and far distances.
-These multifocal IOLs have become popular as they can provide independence from glasses.
+Sophisticated, modern IOL designs are also available to allow for the correction of vision for near, middle and far distances.
+Extended-depth and multifocal IOLs have become popular as they can provide increased independence from glasses.
 An alternative to these premium IOLs is monovision (blended vision), where one eye is targeted for near vision and the other for far vision.
 Monovision also can reduce spectacle dependence.
-Dr Sherwin will discuss at your consultation whether you are a suitable candidate for this type of premium IOL.
+Dr Sherwin will discuss at your consultation whether you are a suitable candidate for a premium IOL or monovision.

 Need more information about cataract surgery?

-Please note: you will need a current referral to see Dr Wolfe for cataract treatment.
+Please note: you will need a current referral to see Dr Justin Sherwin for cataract treatment.